pipebots/ros2-gazebo-simple-motor-plugin/README.md

 ```

 The speed of rotation caused the motor to bounce around the simulation.
 Very amusing but wrong!
-Also related to sign bit so fixed that.
+Fixed.

+Tested the plugin and it all works.
+Job done!